Macroproperties vs. Microstates in the Classical Simulation of Critical Phenomena in Quench Dynamics of 1D Ising Models: Introduction

 The remainder of the article is organized as follows.
-In Sec.~\ref{sec:ModelsAndMethods} we discuss the 1D TFIM with variable range interactions and review the different ways in which complexity arises in this model and its relation to chaos and the eigenstate thermalization hypothesis (ETH)~\cite{alba2015eigenstate, khodja2015relevance, d2016quantum, deutsch2018eigenstate,dymarsky2018subsystem, murthy2019bounds, noh2021eigenstate}.
-This sets the stage for understanding the conditions under which we expect simulating local order parameters to be complex.
-In Sec.~\ref{sec:DynamicalQuantumPhaseTransition} we study the estimation of critical properties near a $\mathbb{Z}_2$ symmetry breaking DQPT in the 1D TFIM with long-range interactions \cite{Zun2018,lang2018dynamical,halimeh2017dynamical,halimeh2017prethermalization,zauner2017probing, zhang2017observationmany}.
+In Sec.~\ref{sec:ModelsAndMethods} we discuss a dynamical quantum phase transition (DQPT) occurring in 1D TFIM with variable-range interactions and review the different ways in which complexity arises in this model and its relation to chaos and the eigenstate thermalization hypothesis (ETH)~\cite{alba2015eigenstate, khodja2015relevance, d2016quantum, deutsch2018eigenstate,dymarsky2018subsystem, murthy2019bounds, noh2021eigenstate}.
+This sets the stage for understanding the conditions under which we expect simulating local order parameters to be numerically tractable.
+In Sec.~\ref{sec:DynamicalQuantumPhaseTransition} we study the estimation of critical properties near a $\mathbb{Z}_2$ symmetry breaking DQPT in the 1D TFIM with long-range interactions \cite{Zun2018,lang2018dynamical,halimeh2017dynamical,halimeh2017prethermalization,zauner2017probing, zhang2017observationmany, de2023non}.
 We provide numerical evidence to show that critical points and critical exponents can be well approximated using heavily truncated MPS.
 In Sec.~\ref{sec:CorrelationLengthFromQuench} we describe the estimation of long-time correlation lengths from short-duration quenches in the nearest-neighbor TFIM, as prescribed in~\cite{Kar2017}, and we relate the accuracy of estimates of the correlation length to the fidelity of the many-body state using truncated MPS.
 In Sec.~\ref{sec:RoleChaos} we explain the important role of quantum chaos and equilibration in the tractability of estimating local expectation values associated with quench dynamics.
 In Sec.~\ref{sec:SummaryOutlook} we summarize and provide an outlook for our results.